-- In the system tray on the Windows taskbar, right-click the Stonesoft VPN Client icon and select the correct endpoint from the Connect to End-Point submenu. - Enter your credentials for the VPN connection.
+1) In the system tray on the Windows taskbar, right-click the Forcepoint VPN Client icon, select Connect to End-Point, then select the endpoint.

+2) Enter your credentials for the VPN connection.

 The VPN is established and the endpoint you selected is stored as your default connection.